com3014-group9/com3014_auth/README.md

 - Validation of refresh tokens against the database

 ## Usage
-Ensuring that `docker` and `docker compose` are configured on your system, run `docker compose up` from within the root of the repository.
-If you get an error, you may need to use `sudo docker compose up`
+Ensuring that `docker` and `docker compose` are configured on your system, run `docker compose build` and then `docker compose up` from within the root of the repository.
+If you get a permission error, you may need to add `sudo` in front of these commands.

 Once the service is running, it can be accessed at `localhost:5000`

+## Testing
+Tests are located in `./auth_server/tests`.
+They are provided by `pytest`, using `mongomock` to create a mock testing database.
+To run the tests, use `docker compose build` and then `docker compose run auth_server python3 -m pytest` from within the root of the repository.
+If you get a permission error, you may need to add `sudo` in front of these commands.

 ## Token format
 Both access and refresh tokens are JWT tokens signed using the private key in `./auth_server/jwtRS256.key`.
 They can be decoded using the public key in `./auth_server/jwtRS256.key.pub`, which can be requested from the service using the `POST /auth/get-public-key` endpoint.
 Once decoded, they have the following format: